-Counsel for the Government and Defendant are responsible for submitting to the Court copies of the following:
+Counsel for the government and defendant are responsible for submitting to the Court copies of the following:

-- 1. Witness lists (3 business days before trial) - 2.
-Exhibit lists (3 business days before trial) - 3.
+1. Witness lists (3 business days before trial)

+- 2. Exhibit lists (3 business days before trial) - 3.
 Stipulations (any time before or during trial) - 4.
-Proposed jury instructions (14 days before trial)
+Proposed jury instructions (6 business days before trial)

-Counsel should refer to this Order to determine whether the above items must be filed with the Clerk's office and served on opposing counsel or should be submitted to the Court's chambers only.
+Counsel should refer to this Order to determine whether the above items must be filed with the Clerk's Office and served on opposing counsel or should be submitted to the Court's chambers only.

-Parties are reminded that all deadlines set forth in this Standing Order and in any other Order issued by this Court are firm deadlines.
-The parties SHALL file or submit to the Court's chambers all required documents by the dates set forth in this Order unless prior approval of the Court for filing on a later date has been obtained from the Court.
-The Court can and will impose sanctions, including monetary sanctions, for failure to meet these deadlines.
+Parties are reminded that all deadlines set forth in this Order and in any other Order issued by this Court are firm deadlines.
+The parties SHALL file or submit to the Court's chambers (as appropriate) all required documents by the dates set forth in these orders unless prior approval of the Court for filing on a later date has been obtained from the Court.